Appendix: Health and Safety (Enforcing Authority) Regulations 1998: A-Z guide to allocation

 HSE Work on the electricity supplier's side of the output terminals of the supply meter in any premises.
 Sch 2 para 4(c).
 Reg.2(1) (definition of 'electricity system').

-Estate agents offices LA HSE when out of the office and not in LA-enforced premises.
+Estate agents offices LA HSE when working outside of the office and not in LA-enforced premises.
+For example escorting viewings in a domestic premises

 Exhibitions and exhibition centres LA Where the main activity is the display or demonstration of goods for the purpose of offer or advertisement for sale.
 (Sch 1 para 2).